 The MWC 2018 is surely going to be a great platform for Qualcomm as they have decided to unroll some of the latest doings of the company.
-This year the MWC will start from 26 of February and will be concluded on 1st March.
+This year the MWC will start on the 26 of February and will be concluded on 1st March.

-For the last two years, 5G technology news was on the front burner.
-After a lot of buzzes, today the world witnessed the “5G” technology for the next phase of the global 5G New Radio(NR) standard.
+5G technology news has been on the front burner for the last two years.
+After a lot of buzzes, today, the world witnessed the “5G” technology for the next phase of the global 5G New Radio(NR) standard.
 And yes!!!
 You guessed that right!, the demonstrator was Qualcomm.
-On February 7th, a live demonstration was given by the Qualcomm Technologies which advertised the company’s continued leadership in developing the foundational Qualcomm 5G NR technology.
+On February 7th, Qualcomm Technologies gave a live demonstration, which advertised the company’s continued leadership in developing the foundational Qualcomm 5G NR technology.
 They have chosen the MWC 2018 to display the demonstration of this.
 Another testament indicates the advantages of wireless PROFINET industrial Ethernet over 5G NR.
-For the next phase of 3GPP 5G NR the center of attention will be the private 5G Networks for Industrial IoT.
+For the next phase of 3GPP 5G NR, the center of attention will be the private 5G Networks for Industrial IoT.

 To be adequate for the new Enterprise and Industrial IoT customers in terms of secure provision, connecting and managing long life-cycles of billion of intelligent wireless devices through cloud platforms Qualcomm publicized Qualcomm® Edge services, a set of trusted software services.
 For now, only some selected chipsets like MDM9206, MDM9628 and QCA4020 can be used to implement these softwares.